Virginia Hershey plant workers vote against unionizing - NewsBreak

 According to a Hershey Company spokesman, nearly 80% of the 1,068 workers who voted in a mail-in election opted against joining the Bakery, Confectionery, Tobacco Workers and Grain Millers’ International Union.
 The results are preliminary until the National Labor Relations Board (NLRB) certifies the election.

 The Stuarts Draft plant, located in Augusta County, primarily manufactures Hershey products that contain peanuts, including Reese’s Peanut Butter Cups.
-Two of the seven Hershey plants in the U.S. are unionized.Workers go on strike at California refinery owned by Chevron
+Two of the seven Hershey plants in the U.S. are unionized.Southwest to add 4th fare level to increase revenue

 There are about 1,400 hourly employees at the plant who were eligible to vote, and including salaried workers, the plant employs roughly 1,500 people, Hershey spokesman Jeff Beckman told 8News.